tr1s/tris-webpack-boilerplate/README.md

 Remove everything in the `src/styles/` folder, `src/index.html` and `src/index.scss/` if you'd like to start 100% fresh and/or create your own Sass worklow.
 I based my folder structure off the [7-1 pattern](https://vanseodesign.com/css/sass-directory-structures/).

+5. `npm run build` when you're ready to upload your site to your FTP / hosting platform of choice.
+This will create a `dist` folder with all your website assets optimized and compressed.

 __If you'd like an in-depth explaination as to how everything works, please read about the features below.__ Otherwise, carry on coding and have fun :)

 ___